annotation/text-fabric/docs/Use/Browser.md

     Then you can view and search the corpus without programming and without internet connection.

-    For some corpora an internet website has been set up.
-You can then work with that corpus without installing anything on your computer, but you do need an internet connection.

-    In both cases the interface is the same.

-    However, if your work locally, you can easily import extra data, made by yourself or by other people.

 ## Start up

 ???+ note "apps"